DMD FAQ

 UIC accepts applications for the DMD program from June to December 1.

 Yes, if you choose to re-take the DAT, your updated ADA official score will be reported electronically via AADSAS.
 This process may take 2-4 weeks.
 You can also update your AADSAS application indicating the date in which you are scheduled to re-take the DAT.
+Our office does not accept unofficial score reports submitted via email.

 Upon the successful completion of the program you will be awarded a Doctor of Doctor of Dental Medicine (DMD) degree.

 No, you do not have to send us an email.
 You can submit the update directly to your AADSAS application.
+We receive notifications of all updates posted to the application and an email is not required.